The New Jersey Economic Development Authority (NJEDA) announced the creation of its Cannabis Equity Grant Program. It is long awaited.

 “The Cannabis Equity Grant Program will help level the playing field for entrepreneurs,” said Assemblywoman Eliana Pintor Marin (D-Essex).

-She was happy it would help those looking to enter New Jersey’s adult-use cannabis market,
+She was happy it would help those looking to enter New Jersey’s legal cannabis market.

 “We are pleased with the efforts of the NJEDA to authorize critical resources.
 They will assist our constituency in advancing their plans to participate in the recreational cannabis industry,” said NJ African American Chamber of Commerce President John Harmon.